jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 2) Viewing the relative incidence of owners to renters using a choropeth map.

 For this first exercise, we will be creating two choropleth maps that display 1) the percentage of owners, and 2) the percentage of renters in Portland, Oregon.
+In the last tutorial we used Studio to dynamically style all of our layers.
+For this tutorial, we will be using one of Mapbox's custom styles and writing our styling rules directly in our site's code.

 <p align="center">
 <img src="Images/slide.gif">